-A Paleo banana bread made quickly in your food processor and totally free of all nuts and eggs too!!
+Paleo vegan banana bread muffins made quickly in your food processor and totally free of all nuts and eggs too!!
 Seems too good to be true, but it is is not!
 A moist and flavorful banana bread that does not have to have any additional sweeteners (cooks choice!).
-A perfect after school snack, make a a batch today!
+A perfect after school snack, make a batch today!

 - Whole psyllium husks – these help with binding in egg free baked goods